augustl/augustl.com/posts/blog/2019/best_bug_predictor_is_organizational_complexity.md

 So what does it mean?

-* **Precision** - how many modules that had bugs, did the prediction model detect?
+* **Precision** - of the modules that the prediction thought had bugs, how many did actually have bugs?
-* **Recall** - of the modules that the prediction model thought had bugs, how many did actually have bugs?
+* **Recall** - how many modules that had bugs, did the prediction model detect?

-Having a low precision is not the end of the world.
+Having a low recall is not the end of the world.
 It just means that you could have detected more buggy modules, and that some buggy modules went under the radar.

-Having a low recall is worse.
+Having a low precision is worse.
 That means that the prediction model said tagged a module as buggy - but it turned out that the module actually wasn't.

 ## Doesn't that mean that I need actual bug data to predict bugs?